daguenette/greenlight/README.md

 - Introduce a sensible pattern for managing configuration settings (via command-line flags) and using dependency injection to make dependencies available to our handlers.

 - Use the `httprouter` package to help implement a standard RESTful structure for the API endpoints.

+## 2 - Sending JSON Responses

+- How to send JSON responses from your REST API (including error responses).

+- How to encode native Go objects into JSON using the encoding/json package.

+- Different techniques for customizing how Go objects are encoded to JSON — first by using struct tags, and then by leveraging the json.Marshaler interface.

+- How to create a reusable helper for sending JSON responses, which will ensure that all your API responses have a sensible and consistent structure.